-The Public Art Planning Committee selected Don Kennell to design and create exterior artwork that will signal Norfolk as a friendly and welcoming city.
-The art will be site-specific, creatively stimulate thought and conversation, and be relevant to Norfolk.
-The artwork will create a sense of arrival, originality and momentarily relieve the stresses of air travel.
+The Public Art Planning Committee selected Don Kennell to design and create artwork that “signals Norfolk as a friendly and welcoming city.
+The site-specific artwork was to creatively stimulate thought and conversation, be relevant to Norfolk, and create a sense of arrival, originality and momentarily relieve the stresses of air travel.”